petersenpeter/CellExplorer/docs/datastructure/expandability.md

 ```

 __Add numeric values to your cell metrics.__
-Let's say you want to add the preferred orientation of a drifting grating presented to cells in the [visual cortex](https://allensdk.readthedocs.io/en/latest/visual_coding_neuropixels.html#precomputed-stimulus-metrics).
+Let's say you want to add the preferred orientation of [a drifting grating presented to cells in the visual cortex](https://allensdk.readthedocs.io/en/latest/visual_coding_neuropixels.html#precomputed-stimulus-metrics).
 This will be stored as a char cell array with a value for each cell, e.g.:
 ```m
 cell_metrics.pref_ori_dg = [90,25,45,80,30]; % For nCells = 5
 ```
-Now these values can be added on a session level.

 If you open multiple sessions in CellExplorer, the custom metrics will automatically be imported.
-Cells without numeric values will have NaN values assigned and empty strings for char fields.
-The fields will also appear in the dropdowns for the custom group plot.
+Cells without numeric values will have NaN values assigned and empty strings for missing char fields.
+The fields will appear in the dropdowns for the custom group plot.

-You can also incorporate calculations/import of metrics into the `ProcessCellMetrics` script by using the [custom calculation implementation](https://cellexplorer.org/pipeline/custom-calculations/).
+You can incorporate calculations/import of metrics into the `ProcessCellMetrics` script by using the [custom calculation implementation](https://cellexplorer.org/pipeline/custom-calculations/).

 ### Custom plot (e.g. spike triggered average response)
 Response curves, event histograms, firing rate maps, manipulations and other plots should be saved into predefined subfields.
 To categorize, a few field names (plot types) are available: